zkucekovic/tdd.nvim/README.md

 ## Usage

-Open any PHP class file and run:
+Open a PHP class from sources folder and run:

 ```
 :GetTest